How to Build a Donkey®

 If you are in the US, you can use the Donkey store.
 The intention of the Donkey Store is to make it easier and less expensive to build the Donkey Car.
 The Donkey Store is run by the original founders of donkey car and profits are used to fund development of the donkey cars.
 Also it is worth noting the design of the parts out of the Donkey store is slightly improved over the standard build as it uses better parts that are only available in large quantities or are harder to get.
 The Donkey Store builds are open source like all others.

 If you are in Asia, the DIYRobocars community in Hong Kong also sells car kits at Robocar Store.
 They are long term Donkey community members and use proceeds to support the R&D efforts of this project.
-It is worth noting they can also sell to Europe and the US but it is likely less cost effective.
+You can print the donkey car parts which can be found here

 Part Description Link Approximate Cost